the-MIA/.github/profile/README.md

-MIA - Maintainande Initiative for Ada
+MIA - Maintainance Initiative for Ada